Voice in the Wilderness - Trinidad and Tobago Newsday

 Sons and daughters, I am calling out to you.

-From the hills of the Montserrat and the Trinity, from the depths of El Tucuche, my voice echoes.
+From the hills of Montserrat and Trinity, from the depths of El Tucuche, my voice echoes.

 Once I was blooming, full of life and zest, Buccoo Reef, a reminder of my beauty.